adesolasamuel/adesolasamuel/README.md

-# Hi there 👋, I'm Samuel Adesola
+# Hi there 👋, I'm Samuel Dayo Adesola

 Welcome to my GitHub profile!
 I'm an **IoT and Embedded Systems Engineer** with a passion for Robotics, Mechatronics, and Systems Engineering.